Effects of parasitic worms on the immune system: Mechanisms of immune regulation

 Extensive research shows that parasitic worms have the ability to deactivate certain immune system cells, leading to a gentler immune response.
 Often, such a response is beneficial to both parasite and host, according to Graham Rook, a professor of medical microbiology at University College London.
 This immune "relaxation" is incorporated throughout the immune system, decreasing immune responses against harmless allergens, gut flora, and the body itself.

 In the past, helminths were thought to simply suppress T-helper Type 1 (Th1) cells while inducing T-helper Type 2 (Th2) cells.
 Rook points out that this hypothesis would only explain the regulatory effects of parasitic worms on autoimmune diseases caused by Th1 cells.
 However, helminths also regulate Th2-caused diseases, such as allergy and asthma.
 Rook postulates that different parasitic worms suppress different Th types, but always in favor of regulatory T (Treg) cells.

 Rook explains that these regulatory T cells release interleukins that fight inflammation.
 In the Journal of Biomedicine and Biotechnology, Osada et al. note that macrophages induced by Treg cells fight not only the parasitic disease, but also resist the immune system's response to allergens and the body.
 According to Hopkin, the author of a 2009 Parasite Immunology article on asthma and parasitic worms, other immunoregulatory mechanisms are also activated, including Mast cells, eosinophils, and cytokines that invoke a strong immunoglobulin E (IgE) response.
 All these fight a hyperactive immune response, reduce the inflammation throughout the body, and thus lead to less severe autoimmune diseases.

 Osada et al. state that because parasitic worms may and often do consist of allergens themselves, the degree to which they pacify or agitate the immune response against allergens is a balance of their regulating effects and their allergenic components.
 Therefore, depending on both of these variables, some parasitic worms may worsen allergies.

 In their Parasite Immunology article on worms and viral infections, Kamal et al. explain why some parasitic worms aggravate the immune response.
 Because parasitic worms often induce Th2 cells and lead to suppressed Th1 cells, problems arise when Th1 cells are needed.
 Such cases occur with viral diseases.
-Several examples of viral infections worsened by parasitic worms are described below.
+Several examples of viral infections worsened by parasitic worms are described below in the Negative Effects section.